miro-janosik/argos-translate-licenses/README.md

 # Argos translate model licenses

-Data here is colected from README.md of each model
+Listing of the sources used in the Argos translate models, and their respective licenses.
+Sources listed here are colected from README.md of each model.

 Columns that come from https://www.argosopentech.com/argospm/index/ : From,To,Download,From code,To code,Package version,Argos version,zip name

 Columns that come from model’s README.md: Open Subtitles, UNPC, ...
-Below this column name there is license restriction that I found in the documentation of the respective data source.
+Below name of the source (for example "Open Subtitles") there is license restriction that I found in the documentation of the respective data source (for example that citing of source is required).

+After this table there is description of sources.

 |  |  |  |  |  |  |  |  | Open Subtitles | UNPC | Stanza | OPUS | ParaCrawl | WikiExtract | WikiMatrix | Beyond | Common Crawl | CCMatrix | CCAligned | EU Bookshop | OPUS-MT | Gourmet | OPUS DGT | OPUS EOPC | other|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |